ethanokamura/perfectline/src/content/linked-list/helplers.md

 bool empty() const { return head == nullptr; }
 ```

-Note that both of these functions have the const keyword.
+**NOTE**: Both of these functions have the const keyword.
 That is because the return value should not be changed.

 ## Iterators
 Other member functions we may want would be a **front** and **back** function.
 These will return a reference to the value at the front and back of the lists.